 Sunday, March 23, 2014, 2-3:30PM

 Manhattan Movement & Arts Center

-Join Lydia Johnson and LJD’s Ballet Mistress Deborah Wingert to discuss and see their collaborative coaching in action, as the LJD dancers perform excerpts of the company’s repertory.
+A packed studio enjoyed an intimate dialogue with Lydia Johnson and LJD’s Ballet Mistress Deborah Wingert, watching their collaborative coaching in action as dancers performed excerpts of the company’s repertory.
 LJD is thrilled to be working with Ms. Wingert — a 15-year principal and soloist with New York City Ballet, chosen by George Balanchine to join NYCB at the age of 16.

 Nye & Company Auction House

 January 25, 2015 6pm-11pm

 A fantastic evening when NJ and NY patrons were treated to a live performance of Night in Dreams with Guest Artist Carlos Lopez.
 Thanks to all the LJD supporters for making our 2014 fundraising gala fun, successful and memorable.